-Reading a list of facts, especially about something like cancer, can be scary.
-As you consider the information here, remember that with early screening and testing, colon cancer is preventable, treatable and beatable for anyone!
+A list of facts can be scary.
+As you consider the information here, remember that with on-time screening and timely evaluation of symptoms, colon cancer is preventable, treatable and beatable!

 About Colorectal Cancer